Final exam request system

 - Both the uniform exam and the make-up exam must be given during times that the registrar has approved for this purpose.

 When are the approved Uniform and Make-up Exam periods?

 The approved Uniform and Make-up Exam periods are published at the bottom of the index of Final Examination page located here.

 How do I request a Uniform and Make-up Exam?

-When marking the exam request, simply select “uniform exam” instead of “regular exam” and the system will automatically present dialogues for both the uniform and make-up exams.
-All of the above options are available for both the uniform and the make-up exam.
+Select “uniform exam” instead of “regular exam” in the request system.
+This will give the user options for both uniform and make-up exams.
+All of the above times are available for both the uniform and the make-up exam.

-Note that our office assumes that the make-up exam will have 10% of the total number of enrolled students.
-If you know better, please enter the number attending in the field provided (be careful to associate it with the make-up exam and not the uniform exam).
+Make-up exams will be scheduled in rooms for 10% of the total number of enrolled students.
+If the number of students in your make-up exam will be different, please enter the number in the field provided, and associate it with the make-up exam, not the uniform.

 Still have questions?